IBM/CAST/docs/source/cast-big-data/logstash.rst

 CEC should be bundled in the `ibm-csm-bds-*.noarch.rpm` rpm.
-Installation at the current time requires an external connection to the internet or an exported copy of the plugin (A section on the process is being developed).
+Installation at the current time requires an external connection to the internet or an exported copy of the plugin (this process is described in :ref:`offline-cec-install`).

 .. code:: bash

-   $ /usr/share/logstash/bin/logstash-plugin install /opt/ibm/csm/bigdata/logstash/plugins/logstash-filter-csm-event-correlator-*.gem
+    /usr/share/logstash/bin/logstash-plugin install \

-..
-TODO: Rename csm_event_correlator to cast_event_correlator.

-.. attention:: In future iterations of the CAST rpm this gem will be packed in the bds RPM.
+        /opt/ibm/csm/bigdata/logstash/plugins/logstash-filter-csm-event-correlator-*.gem

-After the plugin has been built it may then be configured with the steps described in :ref:`csm-event-correlator-config`
+After the plugin has been installed it may then be configured with the steps described in :ref:`csm-event-correlator-config`